 Peer Review Process

-1. The primary author, also known as the corresponding or submitting author, forwards their paper to IJEMAL using the online system facilitated by the Open Journal System (OJS).
+1. The primary author, also known as the corresponding submits their paper to IJEMAL using the online system facilitated by the Open Journal System (OJS).
 However, to accommodate authors, IJEMAL currently allows temporary submission of papers via email.

-5. When potential reviewers receive an invitation, they evaluate it in the context of their own expertise, potential conflicts of interest, and their current availability.
-Based on this assessment, they make a decision to either accept or decline the invitation.
-It's important to note that in the invitation sent by the editor of IJEMAL, if a potential reviewer declines to review the paper, they may also be asked for recommendations of an alternative reviewer.
+5. When potential reviewers receive an invitation, they evaluate it in the context of their expertise, potential conflicts of interest, and their current availability.
+Based on this assessment, they decide to either accept or decline the invitation.
+It's important to note that in the invitation sent by the editor of IJEMAL if a potential reviewer declines to review the paper, they may also be asked for recommendations of an alternative reviewer.

 6. The reviewers dedicated time to thoroughly examine the paper on multiple occasions.
 The first reading is aimed at creating an initial assessment of the paper.
 If significant issues are identified during this stage, the reviewers may decide to reject the paper without further evaluation.
 However, if no major problems are detected, they conduct several additional readings, making detailed notes for a comprehensive point-by-point review.
 Subsequently, they submit the review to IJEMAL, along with a recommendation to either accept the paper, reject it, or request revisions (categorized as major or minor).
 The paper is then reevaluated based on this feedback.